silence-laboratories/silent-shard-dkls23-ll/README.md

 - Silent Shard is based on DKLs23 threshold signature scheme
 - Enabled by well-chosen correlation + simple new consistency check.
 - Blackbox use of UC 2-round 2P-MUL.
-OT-based
-  protocols satisfy UC, but AHE is more complicated.
-- No (explicit) ZK proofs during signing or DKG; light protocol and straightforward UC analysis.
+- UC secure.

 # Disclaimer
 - The code does not handle network communication security.